 - SkySat constellation provides sub-meter imagery on demand

-- Robust APIs for programmatic access
+- Solid APIs for programmatic access

 - Analytics feeds for change detection (roads, buildings, vessels)